St Elizabeth Home in Janesville, WI

 • pro The staff were very attentive to her needs.

-• pro The staff were very kind and helpful to residents.
+• pro The staff were very kind and helpful.

-• pro St. Elizabeth offers a peaceful, caring home for rehab or long-term placement.
+• pro St. Elizabeth offers a peaceful, caring home for those needing rehab services or long-term placement.

 Cons

-• pro A reviewer stated rooms were not clean, with food left under the bed and a strong urine odor.
+• pro The rooms are not regularly cleaned, with food left under the bed and a strong urine odor in the bathroom.

 Review